Shek9949/AbisAssessment/README.md

 Interactive mini-module to design and test HR workflows (onboarding, leave approval, document verification) using React + React Flow.

+## How to Run

+npm install
+npm run dev

 ## What Is Implemented

 1. React app bootstrapped with Vite + TypeScript